Sociability Community

 Circular sticker design with a highlighted stick-figure using a wheelchair.
 Sociability logo.
 Text reading #Clear the Kerb.
 Learn more: Sociability.app/clearthekerb

-Order Your Free Accessibility Hazard Stickers
+Order Your Free Accessibility Hazard Stickers - Get involved and Support Safer Streets

-As part of the campaign, we’ve created a set of simple #ClearTheKerb stickers that can be placed on poorly parked bikes and e-scooters, or obstructive street furniture to raise awareness.
+We have created a set of simple #ClearTheKerb stickers that can be placed on poorly parked bikes and e-scooters, or obstructive street furniture to raise awareness.

 Our goal isn't to shame individuals, but to educate the public on the physical barriers these obstructions create for the community.